-- You MAY, AND MUST, Always Ask Questions: during your work shift, during rounds, and at any other time.
+You MAY, AND MUST, Always Ask Questions: during your work shift, during rounds, and at any other time.
 IT IS YOUR RESPONSIBILITY TO ASK!
-If you do not, the attending DVM may presume that you already know the information, or do not wish to know. - Feel free, at any time, to ask the DVM to discuss the case, their plans, diagnostic findings, client communication, etc. If things are busy, the DVM may ask you to "Save that question for later".
-It is YOUR RESPONSIBILITY to then bring it up later.
+If you do not, the attending DVM will presume that you already know the information, or do not wish to know.

+Feel free, at any time, to ask the DVM to discuss the case, their plans, diagnostic findings, client communication, etc. If things are busy, the DVM may ask you to "Save that question for rounds".
+It is YOUR RESPONSIBILITY to then bring it up, at the next rounds.